IN-CORE/incore-services/README.md

 The hazard service supports creating hazard objects such as earthquake, tornado, tsunami, and hurrican-wind.
 After creating a hazard, users can request hazard value of a given location.

 ## Space Service
-The spce service manages groups of users and control access by those groups to certain entity throughout services.
+The space service manages groups of users and control access by those groups to certain entity throughout services.